danb35/deploy-freenas/README.md

 You'll next need to install the [TrueNAS API client](https://github.com/truenas/api_client).
 To do this, change to a convenient directory and run `git clone https://github.com/truenas/api_client`.
 Change into the `api_client` directory and run `python3 setup.py install`.

-Then close this repository as described above.
+Then clone this repository as described above.
 Your system should be prepared to run the script.

 # Usage